What Is a Reverse Mortgage?

 Content was accurate at the time of publication.

-To qualify for a reverse mortgage, borrowers must own their home outright or have significant equity.
-Exactly how much equity do you need for a reverse mortgage?
-The specific percentage varies by lender and the type of reverse mortgage, but the general rule of thumb is to have at least 50% equity in your home.
+To qualify for a reverse mortgage, you must own your home outright or have significant home equity.
+The specific equity percentage varies by lender and reverse mortgage program, but the general rule of thumb is to have at least 50% equity in your home before applying.

-A reverse mortgage provides senior homeowners with access to their home equity.
-Instead of making payments that decrease the loan balance — as with a traditional mortgage — reverse mortgage loan borrowers receive payments from the equity in their home.
+A reverse mortgage gives senior homeowners access to extra income by leveraging their home equity.
+Instead of making payments that reduce the loan balance — as with a traditional mortgage — reverse mortgage borrowers receive payments from their home equity.

-Over time, the mortgage balance grows, and home equity decreases.
-The loan becomes due when the borrower no longer lives in the house.
+Over time, the mortgage balance grows and home equity decreases.
+The loan becomes due when the borrower moves out of the home or dies.

-The most common type of reverse mortgage is the home equity conversion mortgage (HECM), which the federal government insures.
+The most common type of reverse mortgage is the home equity conversion mortgage (HECM), which is insured by the federal government’s Department of Housing and Urban Development (HUD).

-The amount of equity required to qualify for a reverse mortgage and how much you can borrow will depend on various factors.
-For HECMs, lenders will typically look for at least 50% equity in the home.
-Additionally, they’ll consider the following when determining how much you can take out:
+The amount of equity required to qualify for a reverse mortgage and the amount you can borrow depend on various factors.
+For HECMs, lenders typically require at least 50% home equity.
+Additionally, they consider the following when determining how much you can borrow:

 • Your age